 There was a stadium extension to the tour called BTS World Tour Love Yourself Speak Yourself which began in Pasadena California in May of 2019 and finished in October 2019.
-In total, when combining Love Yourself and Speak Yourself, there were 62 concerts in 14 countries.
+When combining Love Yourself and Speak Yourself, there were 62 concerts in 14 countries.
 When they performed in the UK, they sold out Wembley Stadium two times (120,000 tickets sold).
 In total, the tour brought in over 2 million attendees.

 Big Bang – Made World Tour

 Big Bang’s biggest tour of all time was the Made World Tour is also one of the biggest Kpop tours of all time.
 This was their 2nd worldwide concert.
 The tour began in April 2015 and finished in March 2016.
 The tour visited an astonishing 15 countries, including China, Japan, South Korea, Australia, Mexico, and the United States, just to name a few.
 In total, the tour was attended by over 1.5 million fans.
 They did 66 shows which is still a record for the most shows by a Kpop group during a tour.